Guide to Fruits and Vegetables that Grow in Shade

 When I first landscaped my place, my neighbour Bob asked, "Steve, why is your patio so far from your house?"

-Lots of crops need "full sun" (6-8 hours of direct sunlight every day) to grow well.
+Not all fruits and vegetables grow well in shade.
+Lots of crops need "full sun" (6-8 hours of direct sunlight every day) to grow optimally.

-Perfectionism meets Shade Garden
+Perfectionism Meets Shade Garden

 picture of sunny field of lettuce